HIAS Chicago Celebrated its Centennial with Freedom Grove Planting

 Maya Gumirov, resettled by HIAS Chicago in1995

-Suzanne Franklin, HIAS Chicago Director
+Suzanne Franklin, former HIAS Chicago Director

 For more information about the HIAS Chicago’s 100th Anniversary Endowment campaign please contact: Jessica Schaffer, Director of HIAS Chicago at 312.357.4666 or JessicaSchaffer@jcfs.org.